schmittjoh/JMSTranslationBundle/CONTRIBUTING.md

 $ phpunit
 ```

-When you are ready with the code, tested it and documented it, you can commit and push it with the following commands:
+When you feel your code is ready, tested and documented, you can commit and push it with the following commands:

 ```bash
 $ git commit -m "Feature or bug fix description"